-May 20, 1988: Apple launches AppleLink Personal Edition, a user-facing online service which lets Apple customers connect using a Mac-style user interface.
+May 20, 1988: Apple launches AppleLink Personal Edition, a user-facing online service that lets customers connect using a Mac-style user interface.

 Created as a collaboration between Apple and General Electric Information Services, AppleLink was intended for use by Apple dealers.
-It was an online support service, designed to lower the cost of support services, such as phone calls, paper documents, and more.
+It was an online support service, designed to cut costs on traditional necessities like phone calls, paper documents and more.

 GE charged Apple around $300,000 per year to host the service.
-Users were then charged $10 to $100 per hour for using it.
+Users then paid $10 to $100 per hour for using it.
 This depended on where customers were based and what service they required.

-Inside Apple, AppleLink was used as an internal email service.
-Later on, in 1991, it was memorably the service used by astronauts who sent the first email from space, using a Macintosh Portable.
+Inside Apple, AppleLink functioned as an internal email service.
+In 1991, it was memorably the service used by astronauts who sent the first email from space, using a Macintosh Portable.

-Having seen the success of AppleLink, Apple approached the company Quantum Computer Services about setting up an AppleLink Personal Edition for regular users.
-It was introduced at an event called AppleFest in Boston on May 20, 1988.
+Having seen the success of AppleLink, Apple approached Quantum Computer Services about setting up an AppleLink Personal Edition for regular users.
+The service was introduced at an event called AppleFest in Boston on May 20, 1988.

-The service was priced at $15 per hour during prime time and $6 per hour off-peak.
-Users also had to pay a $35 annual fee.
+Apple priced the service at $15 per hour during prime time and $6 per hour off-peak.
+Users also paid a $35 annual fee.

 AppleLink Personal Edition gave users a stripped-down version of AppleLink.
 This included a reference library, information about products, and general services with news and other information.

-The service attracted tens of thousands of customers, making it a decent hit for its day.
-Unfortunately, Apple clashed with Quantum over things like the interface’s design.
-They also disagreed over whether or not to include the software as part of the standard programs bundled with a new Mac.
-(Apple didn’t like the idea of giving software away for free at the time.)
+The service attracted tens of thousands of customers, making it a moderate success for its day.
+Unfortunately, Apple clashed with Quantum Computer Services over things like the interface’s design.
+They also disagreed over whether to include the software as part of the standard programs bundled with a new Mac.
+(Apple didn’t like the idea of giving away software for free at the time.)

-Qualcomm, which retained the rights to the software, wound up taking Apple’s name off it.
-In 1991, it renamed it America Online Inc., later shortened to AOL.
-As anyone who used the internet during the 1990s will remember, this became a tech juggernaut of its day!
+Quantum, which retained the rights to the software, wound up taking Apple’s name off it.
+In 1991, it renamed it America Online, later shortened to AOL.
+As anyone who used the internet during the 1990s will remember, AOL became a tech juggernaut of its day!

 Apple tried another version of AppleLink Personal Edition in 1994 with the launch of its eWorld service.
-Sadly for Apple, this flopped, and the company once again pulled the plug.
-It took until Jobs’ return for Apple for the company to pursue a successful online strategy.
+Sadly for Apple, eWorld flopped.
+Soon, the company once again pulled the plug.
+It took until Jobs’ return for Apple to pursue a successful online strategy.

 Do you remember AppleLink?
 Let us know in the comments below.